 If the Commission (or assigned panel) does not render a bench decision at the hearing, it may allow each party to file a post-hearing statement of issues and positions pursuant to the schedule set forth in Section VIII of this Order.
-In such event, a summary of each position of no more than 75 words, set off with asterisks, shall be included in that statement.
-If a party's position has not changed since the issuance of the Prehearing Order, the post-hearing statement may simply restate the prehearing position.
-However, the position must be reduced to no more than 75 words.
-If a post-hearing statement is required and a party fails to file in conformance with Rule 28-106.215, F.A.C., that party shall have waived all issues and may be dismissed from the proceeding.
+In such event, a summary of each position set off with asterisks, shall be included in that statement.
+If a party's position has not changed since the issuance of the prehearing order, the post-hearing statement may simply restate the prehearing position.
+If a post-hearing statement is required and a party fails to file in conformance with the rule, that party shall have waived all issues and may be dismissed from the proceeding.

-Further, pursuant to Rule 28-106.215, F.A.C., a party's proposed findings of fact and conclusions of law, if any, statement of issues and positions, and brief, shall together total no more than 40 pages and shall be filed at the same time, unless modified by the Presiding Officer.
+Further, pursuant to Rule 28-106.215, F.A.C., a party's proposed findings of fact and conclusions of law, if any, statement of issues and positions, and brief, shall together total no more than 40 pages (inclusive of attachments) and shall be filed at the same time, unless modified by the Presiding Officer.